 By Allergy Mom Diva

 Get ready to sample some delicious food and beverages at the “Happiest Place on Earth!”
-The Disney California Adventure Food & Wine Festival returned to the Disneyland Resort on March 1, 2019, where an entire day can quickly pass by while eating (and drinking) to your heart’s content!
+The Disney California Adventure Food & Wine Festival returns to the Disneyland Resort on February 28, 2020, where an entire day can quickly pass by while eating (and drinking) to your heart’s content!

 Sip and Savor Pass